PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/UseCases.md

 - [ ] Train the binary classification model on the image dataset.
 The weights of the model should be saved to a .h5 file.
 - [ ] Evaluate the image classifier's fairness on a group level by writing a Python function that returns an appropriate fairness metric, and corresponding calculation.
 See ```group_fairness.py``` file, which is provided in your personal BUAs GitHub repository.
 - [ ] Pass the unit tests listed in the ```test_group_fairness.py``` file, which is provided in your personal BUAs GitHub repository.
-- [ ] Elaborate on your approach, the choices you made, and results of the fairness evaluation in the ```responsible_ai.ipynb``` file, which is provided in your personal BUAs GitHub repository.
+- [ ] Elaborate on your approach, the choices you made, and results of the fairness evaluation in the ```responsible_ai.ipynb``` file (e.g., determination of suitable group fairness metric, outcome of group fairness metric calculation, etc.), which is provided in your personal BUAs GitHub repository.

 ## Use-case 6: Apply one/multiple explainable AI method(s) to the image classifier